Aventon Sinch Step-Through Review

 Should You Buy the Aventon Sinch Step-Through?

 There's a lot to like about the Aventon Sinch, and very little to dislike.
-It's arguably our favorite bike from a purely riding perspective due to its smooth feel.
-Add to that its exceptional range and suitable power, this is a great bike.
+It's our favorite bike from a riding perspective due to its smooth feel and quick handling.
+Add to that its exceptional range and suitable power; this bike is great.
 And, heck, folding e-bikes don't often look very slick; this one does.
-Style points will add to the appeal for more than a few folks, we expect.
-The only real gripes we have are its limited feature set and heavier weight and bulk which make it somewhat less portable than some other options.
+Style points will add to the appeal for more than a few folks.
+Our only real gripes are its limited features, heavier weight, and bulk, which make it less portable than other options.

 What Other Folding Electric Bikes Should You Consider?